NathanWichmann/Code-Assesment-Quiz/README.md

 My tutor Joey, got me going in the right direction.
 Google, github, stackOverFlow.
 Mark from class looked over my code when I was stuck and helped me with direction.
+Adam my instructor helped connect it at the end.